paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 ```

 ### PlayModeTests
-`PlayModeTests` inherits from `PlayModeController` and in turn is to the the ancestor of concrete tests within Unity.
+`PlayModeTests` inherits from `PlayModeController` and is the ancestor of concrete tests within Unity.

-Firstly it overrides functions to add assertions.
+It overrides functions to add assertions.

 * LoadScene(string name) from PlayModeController
 * PushButton(string path) from PlayModeController